Neymar: Santos return

+2025: Injuries, match-winning performances and avoiding relegation

 On 30 January 2025, Neymar announced through his social media that he would be signing a contract with his first club Santos.
 The following day, Santos confirmed his return.
 One of the reasons for Neymar returning to Santos was to regain top form ahead of the 2026 World Cup.
 He started wearing the number 10 jersey, the number which Pelé had worn during his time spent between 1956 and 1974.

 Neymar made his re-debut for Peixe on 6 February, coming on as a half-time substitute for Gabriel Bontempo in a 1–1 Campeonato Paulista home draw against Botafogo-SP.
 According to Reuters, "The Urbano Caldeira stadium erupted in celebration as jubilant and tearful fans lit up their mobile phones to give the striker, who left the club 12 years ago, a hero's welcome before kick-off."
 He received the Man of the Match award after the match.